antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] API responses **SHOULD** use an appropriate status code

-The general case, i.e. look it up if you don't know.

-Its not practical to give guidance on specific status codes for every situation, look for the common consensus elsewhere.
+It isn't practical to give guidance on specific status codes for every situation, look for the common consensus elsewhere.

-4XX responses **SHOULD** be used to indicate client errors, i.e. that the user must fix 5XX responses **SHOULD** be used to indicate server errors, i.e. that we must fix
+`4XX` responses **SHOULD** be used to indicate client errors, i.e. that the user must fix, `5XX` responses **SHOULD** be used to indicate server errors, i.e. that we must fix.

 Sources: